SHARE

 But what does it all mean?
 How to decipher Sweden’s orange pension envelope

-Over the next few weeks, orange envelopes will be sent out to people across Sweden with important information about your pension.
+If you live and work in Sweden, you may have received an orange envelope with important information about your pension.
 The document can feel intimidating, but here's what you need to know in order to decipher it.

 Understanding this brightly coloured document is the first step to making informed decisions about your financial future.
-Photo: Jennifer Glans/Pensionsmyndigheten
+Photo: Janerik Henriksson/TT

 The exact contents of your orange envelope (or orange kuvert as it’s known in Swedish) are unique to you.
 The numbers depend on things like your own salary, years spent working, and pension policy.